-Jess Zimbabwe, AIA, AICP, LEED-AP is the Executive Director of the ULI Daniel Rose Center for Public Leadership in Land Use.
+Jess Zimbabwe is the Director of Urban Development and Founding Executive Director of the ULI Daniel Rose Center for Public Leadership.

 This morning over at Atlantic Cities, Richard Florida aptly refuted an opinion piece by Kevin Meagher that appeared in the Guardian last week advocating for doing away with the position of Mayor in London.
 Florida lays out several strong arguments in favor of a strong elected mayor who can act as an advocate for his or her city.

 I'm writing from the audience of a presentation this morning in the Hotel Phillips in Kansas City.
 The presentation will cover the initial observations and recommendations of a national team of experts who've been invited here by Mayor Sly James and his team of Daniel Rose Fellows.